AdobeDocs/indesign-api-docs/README.md

 # InDesign APIs (Beta) - Firefly Services

 ## Introduction
-The InDesign API's enables you to make edit, query data, and run workflows on an ID file.
-This document will help you onboard to the API's, familiarize you with the available features, and get you started with some basic usage examples.
+The InDesign APIs allow you to edit, query data, and run workflows on an ID file.
+This document will help you onboard to the APIs, familiarize you with the available features, and get you started with some basic usage examples.
 ## Onboarding & setup
 ### OnBoarding
 1. The user should be registered on [Developer Pre-release program](https://www.adobeprerelease.com/beta/50846D62-3CAD-452E-E470-856FC4DF619B) (This would bind the developer to NDA).
-2. The user should fill up this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=Wht7-jR7h0OUrtLBeN7O4Qb48L5AnYdEvC_rhDzps-dUNElFRDJFT0lKNTI2UjRURTVNTFc4QkNIQi4u) for being a part of the Public Beta program of InDesign API's.
+2. The user should fill up this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=Wht7-jR7h0OUrtLBeN7O4Qb48L5AnYdEvC_rhDzps-dUNElFRDJFT0lKNTI2UjRURTVNTFc4QkNIQi4u) for being a part of the Public Beta program of InDesign APIs.
-3. Please use the same email id for pre-release sign up and filling the form
+3. Please use the same email ID for pre-release signup and filling out the form.

-After this, we  will be sharing the client_id and client_secret and other relevant details with developers.
+After this, we  will share the client_id and client_secret and other relevant details with developers.

 ### Setup
-User can generate an access token using details provided by Adobe via following cURL request:
+Users can generate an access token using details provided by Adobe via the following cURL request:
 ```curl
 curl -X POST 'https://ims-na1.adobelogin.com/ims/token/v3' \
 -H 'Content-Type: application/x-www-form-urlencoded' \